dcppc/2018-june-workshop/docs/index.md

 - [Reimbursements](./reimbursements) - details and a reimbursement form
 - [Slack](https://nih-dcppc.slack.com/messages/CAMLGP27N/convo/GANQFSGAD-1528381202.000599/) - Join the [#2018-montly-workshop](https://nih-dcppc.slack.com/messages/CAMLGP27N/convo/GANQFSGAD-1528381202.000599/) channel to connect with other workshop attendees.

-## Goals
+### Goals

-_In progress_

-The goals of the DCPPC June workshop are to build community, to facilitate planned and serendipitous collaboration across teams, and to surface hidden issues around technical and conceptual interoperability.
+The goals of all monnthly workshop are to build community, to facilitate planned and serendipitous collaboration across teams, and to surface hidden issues around technical and conceptual interoperability.
+Teams Helium, Argon, Calcium, and Xenon are planning a 2-day hackathon that will run concurrently with the workshop.
+The hackathon themes are **Workflows**, **DOS+BDBags**, and **Auth**.
+When you [register](https://ti.to/dcppc/june-data-commons-workshop), you will be asked to indicated the extent to which you plan to particpate in the workshop and/or hacathon.

-## Accomdations
+### Accomdations

 Lodging in the Sitka Block of Reed campus is available for attendees without children. https://galaxyproject.org/events/gccbosc2018/venue/